jimvang8790/reactjs-basic/README.md

 3. render() - The only required method.
 Read props & state and return JSX.
 Do not change state of interact with DOM or make Ajax calls.
 Children components lifecycle methods are also executed

 4. componentDidMount() - Invoked immediately after a component and all its children components have been rendered to the DOM.
 Does cause sied effects.
 Ex: Interact with the DOM or perform any Ajax calls to load data.

+## Update Lifecycle Methods
+1. static getDerviedStateFromProps(props, state) - Method is called everytime a component is re-rendered.
+This method is used when the state depends on the props of the component, so set the state.
+Do not cause side effect.
+Ex: HTTP request.

+2. shouldComponentUpdate(nextProps, nextState) - Dictates if the component should re-render or not.
+This method is for performance optimization.
+Do not cause side effect.
+Ex: HTTP request or calling the setState method.

+3. render() - Only required method.
+Read props & state and return JSX.
+Do not change the state or interact with DOM or make ajax calls.

+4. getSnapshotBeforeUpdate(prevProps, prevState) - Called right before the changes from the virtual DOM are to be reflected in the DOM.
+Capture some information from the DOM.
+Method will either return null or a value.
+Return value will be passed as the third parameter to the next method.

+5. componentDidUpdate(prevProps, prevState, snapShot) - Called after the render is finish in the re-render cycles.
+Can cause side effects, meaning you can make Ajax calls.

+## Unmounting Phase Method
+1. componentWillUnmount() - Method is invoked immediately before a component is unmounted and destroyed.
+Cancelling any network request, removing event handlers, cancelling any subscriptions and also invalidating timers.
+Do not call the setState method.

+## Error Handling Phase Method
+1. static getDerivedStateFromError(error)
+2. componentDidCatch(error, info)
+ - When there is an error either during rendering, in a lifecycle method, or in the constructor of any child component.